Why shouldn’t I have teeth taken out if they are all crowded? A beautiful smile without removing premolars is possible!

 Honestly?
 Get a second opinion.
 Your dentist or orthodontist is absolutely recommending the best treatment he/she knows to provide.
 That doesn’t always mean it’s the best treatment option available!
 Be open to choosing the best treatment based on the best possible care, rather than how near it is to work, school, the local grocery store or Starbucks!
 That may sound harsh, but I hear so often that this is how people choose which orthodontist will provide care.

 Many orthodontists now will treat children at a younger age to help improve the way the jaws grow so there is enough room for all the teeth.
 Sometimes just by growing the jaws properly, the patient can avoid the need for braces, or make the treatment faster and easier.
-For more information about why to keep premolars, please look through the website of a colleague, www.facefocused.com or contact us for more information.
+For more information about why to keep premolars, please call us at 613.271.7091.